islomar/python-kata-template/README.md

 - Template repository for Python katas (Dockerized)
 - The repository is created as a **GitHub repository template**, so that you can easily create your own GitHub repository from this one.
   - [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) you can find the instructions: easy peasy!
-  - There is a **project** associated with this repo, with some pending improvements.
+  - There is a **GH project** associated with this repo, with some pending improvements.
 - Everything is **Dockerized**.
-If you run "make" from the root folder of the project, you can see all the actions that you can execute (e.g. running the tests, static analysis, code coverage, etc.)
+If you run `make` from the root folder of the project, you can see all the actions that you can execute (e.g. running the tests, static analysis, code coverage, etc.)

 ## HOW to use it